DIY-Recording-Equipment/diyre-libdoc/old guides/toneloc.md

 ---

 Welcome to the Toneloc assembly guide.
-Thank you for purchasing a <a href="https://www.diyrecordingequipment.com/products/toneloc-level-loc-compressor-colour">Toneloc</a>
+Thank you for purchasing a [Toneloc](https://www.diyrecordingequipment.com/products/toneloc-level-loc-compressor-colour)

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

-This guide is for the Toneloc 2.0, if you purchased the earlier version see the <a href="https://www.diyrecordingequipment.com/pages/tone-loc-assembly-guide">Toneloc 1.0 assembly guide</a>.
+This guide is for the Toneloc 2.0, if you purchased the earlier version see the [Toneloc 1.0 assembly guide](https://www.diyrecordingequipment.com/pages/tone-loc-assembly-guide).

 ## Required Tools